 - Now Restart your PC and once restarted you should now be able to access the NVIDIA control panel.
 You can do this by right-clicking on your desktop or through the system tray and right-clicking on the NVIDIA icon

-NVIDIA Control Panel Still Missing:
+NVIDIA Control Panel Still Missing

-If you have done the methods below and are still missing the NVIDIA control panel options in Windows, then the next thing we would suggest is to try creating a new user profile and see if that resolves the issue.
+If you have done the methods below and are still missing the NVIDIA control panel options in Windows, then the next thing I would suggest is to try creating a new user profile and see if that resolves the issue.
 As it could be a problem with the user profile which you are currently signed into.

 If using a different user profile did not work then another thing you could try is using System restore and going back to a point in Windows when the NVIDIA control panel was working.